Managing Service Account Permissions in Internal Tooling: A Least-Privilege Configuration Guide

 2. Enforce Environment-Specific Authorization

-Use OPA/Rego to evaluate runtime requests against environment constraints.
+Use OPA/Rego to evaluate runtime requests against environment constraints:

 package tooling.authz

-allow {
+allow if {

 input.action == "deploy"